The 1930s

 Girl on the Lawn

 • April 23, 1970: Clay Meyers, Oregon’s nineteenth Secretary of State, was the featured speaker at the joint regional Circle K and Kiwanis clubs banquet at Warner Pacific College.
-Our WPC Music department provided entertainment as well as the WPC choir.
+The WPC Music department provided entertainment as well as the WPC choir.

 • May 1976: President Gerald Ford gave the commencement address for Warner Pacific’s graduation ceremony.

-• Milo L. Chapman serve as president from 1979-1981.
+• Milo L. Chapman served as president from 1979-1981.

 The 1980s